streannsdk/streann-inside-ad-sdk-react-native/README.md

 // ...
 // First we call initializeSdk method before InsideAd component is rendered React.useEffect(() => {
-    initializeSdk({apiKey:'apiKey'})
-  }, []);
+    // The apiKey and baseUrl will be provided. initializeSdk({apiKey:'apiKey', baseUrl: 'https://....com/'}) }, []);

 // after that we can implement the component const insideAdRef = React.useRef<{refreshAd:Function}>();

   const adEvents = (event:IinsideAdEvent) => {
-      // here we can recive the events from the ads
+      // here we can receive the events from the ads
       // like insideAdLoaded or insideAdPlayed or insideAdError console.log("adEvents", event);
   }